Content

 , {{employees.sales}}

-To render the array of employees we designed a very simple two cells table.
-The templating engine will see that there is the array in the table cell and add table columns automatically for each element of the metadata
+To display the employee array, we created a simple two-cell table.
+The templating engine identifies the array in the table cell and automatically generates columns for each entry in the metadata

 array.

-You already learned how to create different kinds of tables.
-In the examples above we always repeated a single table row for a single object from a source object.
-But you can actually occupy multiple table rows by a single object and repeat those rows for each object of your source array.
+In previous examples, we repeated a single table row for each object in a source object.
+However, you can use multiple table rows for a single object and repeat those rows for each object in your source array.

-Download the source document and the result document for this example in the repeat multiple table rows demo.
-Description of the example is below.
+You can download the source document and the resulting document for this example in the repeat multiple table rows demo.
+A description of the example is below.

 [